ocadotechnology/codeforlife-workspace/docs/service/backend/SERIALIZERS.md

     model = Person
 ```

-To avoid repetitively setting the model being serialized to `Person`, a base serializer may be created with the name convention `Base{model}Serializer`.
+To avoid repetitively setting the model being serialized to `Person`, a base serializer may be created with the naming convention `Base{model}Serializer`.

 ```py
 # serializers/person.py